keidev123/Crypto-Trading-Bot-Mobile/README.md

-# ⚡ ZapBot
+# ⚡ Mobile Crypto Tranding Bot

-ZapBot is a futuristic crypto trading assistant focused on automating and simplifying Solana-based trades.
+This is a futuristic crypto trading assistant focused on automating and simplifying Solana-based trades.
 Designed with a sleek UI and real-time blockchain interaction, ZapBot empowers users to connect their Phantom wallet and execute trades efficiently from mobile.

+## 📩 Contact

+If you wanna build mobile version crypto trading bot, contact here: [Telegram](https://t.me/shiny0103)

 ## 🔥 Features